rhiot/rhiot/docs/readme.md

 #### Deployment

+In order to deploy Camel application to a Kura server, you have to copy necessary Camel jars and a bundle containing your application.
 Your bundle can be deployed into the target device by executing an `scp` command.
 For example:

     scp target/rhiot-kura-camel-1.0.0-SNAPSHOT.jar pi@192.168.1.100:/tmp

-The command above will copy your bundle under the `/tmp/rhiot-kura-camel-1.0.0-SNAPSHOT.jar` location on a target device.
+The command above will copy your bundle to the `/tmp/rhiot-kura-camel-1.0.0-SNAPSHOT.jar` location on a target device.
-Use similar scp command to deployed Camel jars required to run your project:
+Use similar `scp` command to deploy Camel jars required to run your project:

     scp ~/.m2/repository/org/apache/camel/camel-core/2.16.0/camel-core-2.16.0.jar pi@192.168.1.100:/tmp
     scp ~/.m2/repository/org/apache/camel/camel-core-osgi/2.16.0/camel-core-osgi-2.16.0.jar pi@192.168.1.100:/tmp